 A step-by-step breakdown

-Your labeled sample then goes to our on-site andrology lab, where specialists evaluate key factors: count (concentration), motility, morphology, and volume, and calculate total motile sperm (TMS).
+Your labeled sample will then be passed through to our on-site Andrology Lab, where specialists evaluate key factors: count (concentration), motility, morphology, and volume, and calculate total motile sperm (TMS).
 If results are borderline or abnormal, a repeat analysis may be recommended since values naturally fluctuate over time.

 Understanding your report